Photo of Cat Nunn

 Catherine Nunn – Chair

+Cat is currently the Chair of Mid & North Powys Mind.
 Cat comes from a leadership background in health and social care, combined with a variety of sector experience.
 She currently works in arts in health, with a focus on social isolation and loneliness.

 A firm belief that everyone should have equal access to the services they need has brought her to volunteering with MNP Mind, which she is delighted to be part of.